hdShang/arxiv-daily/docs/cs-AI/2025-08-25/papers/250817692v1-llm-based-agentic-reasoning-frameworks-a-survey-from-methods-to-scen.md

 ---
 layout: default
-title: LLM-based Agentic Reasoning Frameworks: A Survey from Methods to Scenarios
+title: "LLM-based Agentic Reasoning Frameworks: A Survey from Methods to Scenarios"
 ---

 # LLM-based Agentic Reasoning Frameworks: A Survey from Methods to Scenarios